Bandwidth/bandwidth-cli/README.md

 ```
 >bandwidth quickstart
-An address is required for this quickstart.
-?
-Please enter address line 1. (example: 900 Main Campus Dr)
->900 Main Campus Dr
-?
-Please enter the city, state, and ZIP, each seperated by a comma and a space. (example: Raleigh, NC, 27606)
->Raleigh, NC, 27606
 ?
 Please enter a message callbackUrl.
 Information about sent messages will be sent here. (example: http://example.com)
 >http://example.com

 Messaging application created with id b01b1a3d-230a-467a-b143-3974fccc1ad0
 Site created with id 37390
 Sip Peer created with id 624642

 ? order a phone number?
 >Yes
 ?
 Found 10 numbers.
 Choose which to order.